Articles Coming Soon

 The Local offer sets out provision which is available for children and young people with SEN and disabilities, aged 0 to 25, including education, health and social care services.

-Should you wish to discuss anything further, the first point of contact is normally the Head of Centre or Assistant SENCO.
+Should you wish to discuss anything further, the first point of contact is normally the Head of Centre or SENCO.
 Contact details for all centres are on our website at:

 Children or young people who have a diagnosis of Autism or communication difficulties.